aptech/docs/docs/CR-makevars.rst

 ----------------
 .. function:: makevars(x, vnames, xnames)

-    :param x:
+    :param x: columns to be converted into individual vectors
-    :type x: NxK matrix whose columns will be converted into individual vectors
+    :type x: NxK matrix

-    :param vnames:  If 0, all names in  xnames will be used.
+    :param vnames: names of global vectors to create.
+If 0, all names in *xnames* will be used.
-    :type vnames: string or Mx1 character vector containing names of global vectors to create
+    :type vnames: string or Mx1 character vector

-    :param xnames:
+    :param xnames: names to be associated with the columns of the matrix *x*
-    :type xnames: string or Kx1 character vector containing names to be associated with the columns of the matrix x
+    :type xnames: string or Kx1 character vector

 Remarks
 -------

-If xnames = 0, the prefix X will be used to create names.
-Therefore, if there are 9 columns in x, the names will be X1-X9, if there are 10, they will be X01-X10, and so on.
+If *xnames* = 0, the prefix ``X`` will be used to create names.
+Therefore, if there are 9 columns in *x*, the names will be ``X1-X9``, if there are 10, they will be ``X01-X10``, and so on.

-If xnames orvnames is a string, the individual names must be separated by spaces or commas:
+If *xnames* or *vnames* is a string, the individual names must be separated by spaces or commas:

 ::